imranzaheer612/theundersurfers/content/posts/age-installation/index.md

 **Note** that If you are following the above steps and installed postgres form source, then postgres a user would be created automatically during the installation.
 The `username` will be same as the name of your linux user.
 In my case a user with name `imran` was created as my linux user name was `imran`.
 Also there would be no password on this default user, you can set the password later.

-In my case i used the following settings.
+In my case I used the following settings.

 ```bash
 url: localhost;